Fano varieties of cubic fourfolds containing a plane: Isomorphisms and moduli spaces of complexes

 To finish the proof of Theorem \ref{thm:main1}, first of all we observe that all the arguments in \cite{Toda} generalize to the twisted setting.
-In particular, for all $m>\epsilon$, it makes sense to speak about the moduli space $M^v(S,\sigma_m)$ of $\sigma_m$-stable objects in $\cat{A}$ with Mukai vector $v:=v^B(\kj_l)$ as algebraic space over $\CC$.
-Moreover, by the results in \cite[Sect.\ 7.2]{I}, $M^v(S,\sigma_m)$ is a smooth hyperk\"ahler manifold of dimension $4$.
+In particular, for all $m>\epsilon$, it makes sense to speak about the moduli space $M^{\sigma_m}(S,v,B)$ of $\sigma_m$-stable objects in $\cat{A}$ with Mukai vector $v:=v^B(\kj_l)$ as algebraic space over $\CC$.
+Moreover, by the results in \cite[Sect.\ 3]{I}, $M^{\sigma_m}(S,v,B)$ is smooth symplectic of dimension $4$.
 Hence, the only thing we need to prove is that, for $m\in(\epsilon,m_0)$, the objects $\kj_l$ are the only $\sigma_m$-semistable objects in $\cat{A}$ with Mukai vector $v$.